gitter-lab/metl-sim/README.md

 ```
 The packaged distribution will be created in the `output/squid_rosetta` directory.

+> **Note**
+> You must specify an encryption password to prevent unauthorized access to the Rosetta distribution.
+Make sure to update [pass.txt](htcondor/templates/pass.txt) with the password you choose.
+The password contained in [pass.txt](htcondor/templates/pass.txt) is what will be used to decrypt Rosetta later on and must match the encryption password.

 ### Packaging the Python environment

 You must package the Python environment and upload it to SQUID.